-Become a foster or adoption family, offer your services in animal therapy, participate in the sale of our items in your store/restaurant, offer us pet food vouchers, sponsor an animal, all those possibilities to contribute to our mission !
+Make a donation, become a foster or adoption family, offer your services in animal therapy, participate in the sale of our items in your store/restaurant, offer pet food vouchers, sponsor an animal, all those possibilities to contribute to our mission !

 Help us cover the monthly maintenance costs of the rescued animals and implement our mission